GreengageDB/pxf/automation/env/README.md

 This will:

 1. Read configuration from `local_it.ini`
-2. Build the integration test image if not exists
+2. Build the integration test image if not exists (or if BUILD_IMAGES=true)
 3. Sequentially run all configured test scenarios
 4. Collect and store artifacts under `automation/env/artifacts`